- Credit cards provide interest-free credit from the time of purchase to the end of the billing period

 Most Canadians pay cards off every month

-- A 2016 survey by the Abacus Data found that 58% of Canadians pay their balance off in full every month.
+- A Bank of Canada survey found that 70% of Canadians pay their balance off in full every month.6

 - Banks work with clients who are concerned about their debt, helping them get control of their finances or choose more suitable credit products.
 Banks also support non-profit credit counseling services.